Porzingis scores 40 as Knicks rally past Pacers

-The 7-foot-3 forward hit a leaning jumper while being fouled to tie the score at 96 and made the ensuing free throw to give New York its first lead since 3:14 remained in the first quarter.
+Porzingis made 15 of 24 shots from the field and hit 8 of 9 free throws, concluding a week in which he also put up games of 38 (then a career high) and 37 points.

+“He’s got great confidence when he’s shooting,” Knicks coach Jeff Hornacek said.
+“We figured out a way to get him the ball.
+He’s playing great.
+On defense, he came in there and got one really good block.
+Can’t argue with the way he’s playing.”

-Tim Hardaway Jr. (16 points) and rookie first-round pick Frank Ntilikina (10) were the only other Knicks in double figures, though Enes Kanter added nine points and 18 rebounds.
+Tim Hardaway Jr. (16 points) and rookie first-round pick Frank Ntilikina (10) were the only other Knicks to score in double figures, though Enes Kanter added nine points and 18 rebounds.

-Porzingis added eight rebounds and six blocks while making 15 of 24 shots from the field.

-Indiana finished with five players in double figures, including Thaddeus Young with 18 points on 7-of-11 shooting.

 After getting off to hot starts the previous two games, the Knicks (5-4) struggled on offense early against the Pacers but surged late to finish the game shooting 50 percent from the field.
 Indiana shot 46.8 percent on field-goal attempts.